FinalSpite/Find-the-Cherries-game/README.md

 # Find-the-Cherries-game
 Quick and easy game made in Python

-Make sure that you have Python and the following packages installed via the built-in pip command with python pygame tkinter (and ttkbootstrap, as well as customtkinter) PIL (pillow)
+copy this to the terminal - git clone https://github.com/FinalSpite/Find-the-Cherries-game Make sure that you have Python and the following packages installed via the built-in pip command with python if it doesn't work with the venv pygame tkinter (and ttkbootstrap, as well as customtkinter) PIL (pillow)